Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ./kubectl.sh run iletest --image=sirile/go-image-test --replicas=2 --port=80 --expose
 {% endhighlight %}

-This starts the defined image on two pods and automatically creates the service which exposes the pods.
+This starts the defined image on two pods and automatically creates the service that exposes the pods.
 It creates a *deployment* and corresponding *ReplicaSets* instead of *ReplicationControllers*.
-As most of the examples still use *ReplicationControllers* I was quite confused when I tried to get the service exposed.
+As most of the examples still use *ReplicationControllers*, it can be confusing when trying to expose the service.

 ### Exposing the image via LoadBalancer

-By default the started Deployment is of the type *ClusterIP* which means that it is visible inside the cluster, but not to outside world.
-For external visibility the service type needs to be changed into *LoadBalancer* or *NodePort*.
-As *NodePort* would mean that the service is only visible on that exact node it is running on, *LoadBalancer* makes more sense.
+By default, the started Deployment is of the type *ClusterIP*, which means that it is visible only inside the cluster.
+For external visibility, the service type needs to be changed into *LoadBalancer* or *NodePort*.
+Since *NodePort* would mean that the service is only visible on that exact node it is running on, *LoadBalancer* makes more sense.

 #### Editing a service